Thank you for your interest in a graduate program at the NYU Tandon School of Engineering. Click below to jump to a specific section of this document:

 The Office of Graduate Admissions requires all applicants to complete the online application and does not accept paper-based applications.
 If you have any issues with submitting an application via the online application system, please contact our office.
 The application must be completed and electronically submitted on or before the posted deadline for the term of entry.

 The application fee is $75 and is payable in the online system by major credit card.
+If paying the application fee poses a financial hardship for you, we don’t want that to stop you from applying.
+To request an application fee waiver, e-mail email@example.com stating that you would like to request your application fee be waived.
+No other documentation is required.
 If you are having problems submitting your payment via Credit Card, please contact the Office of Graduate Enrollment Management and Admissions.

 Statement of Purpose / Personal Statement